 As part of celebrating our 15th year in business, we posted 15 articles I had written over the last several years.
 The number one article opened of the 15 was titled “How Long Does It Take to Sell Your Business.”
 When I saw this, I was concerned.
 I wrote that article over seven years ago and the financial and transaction world had changed, especially this year.
-As a result, I want to let readers know the new reality in the timing of selling your business.
+As a result, I want to let readers know about the Start-up Success: Digital Marketing Tips and also the new reality in the timing of selling your business.

 Transactions are taking longer, at least in our industry, and there are several reasons.
 The most obvious are COVID-related delays.
 When Covid first put the brakes on businesses, we had several transactions delayed for 6-8 weeks because no one was sure what was going to happen and the risk of completing an acquisition and having all the employees out sick, was too great to not delay.

 The second reason for delays was the banks.
-Lenders did not know how to handle companies with PPP loans and some banks required funds to be escrowed until the seller received loan forgiveness.
+Based on this imp source, lenders did not know how to handle companies with PPP loans and some banks required funds to be escrowed until the seller received loan forgiveness.
 Banks were also extremely bogged down with refinancing due to low interest rates.
 Many bank employees were working remotely, and we saw the biggest delays in transactions were related to banking issues.

 Extending the tax deadline certainly helped the IRS cope with their backlog, however the delay in personal and corporate tax filings has led to delays in closing transactions.
 Buyers, as well as lenders, rely heavily on the financial reports which support the financial health of the seller.

 Attorneys were also swamped, and legal turn-around time was slower than we typically see.
-Some of that was related to the volume of transactions and some due to the remote work environment.
+The lawyers for business formation in Orlando say that some of that was related to the volume of transactions and some due to the remote work environment.
 We waited three weeks to get some lien releases on vehicles in one particular transaction.
 The other item that slowed the process was getting state and local certificates, such as tax clearance certificates.
 We used work arounds such as escrow accounts as many state agencies were backlogged and could not deliver required certificates in a timely manner.